Greewil/version-update-helper/README.md

         mv, main-version         show version of origin/MAIN_BRANCH_NAME
-        sv, suggesting-version   show suggesting version which this branch should use [-v=<version>]           to specify your own version which also will be taken into account
+        sv, suggesting-version   show suggesting version which this branch should use [-v=<version>]           to specify your own version which also will be taken into account uv, update-version       replace your local version with suggesting version which this branch should use [-v=<version>]           to specify your own version which also will be taken into account

     Suggests relevant version for your local project or even updates your local project's version.
     Script can work with your project's versions from any directory of your local repository.